CarVac/MeleeConchRuleset/ruleset.md

 ### Control Stick

 …it should be permissible to greatly stretch the output of input regions that originally existed fully in the melee deadzone, to handle worn firefox notches.
+This would ordinarily result in a zone that is easier to skip, but we can restrict it to be purely circumferential remapping.

 ### C-Stick

+no stretching of

 ## Analog Trigger Outputs